Steve Francis (footballer)

 Stephen Stuart Francis (born 29 May 1964) is an English former professional footballer, born in Billericay, Essex, who made nearly 500 appearances in the Football League playing as a goalkeeper for Chelsea, Reading, Huddersfield Town and Northampton Town.
-He has wife named Lucy who together have two children, Jack and Ollie.

-Francis signed as an apprentice for Chelsea in July 1980,and made his debut as a 17-year-old at Wigan in the League Cup in November 1981,and made his League debut in November 1981.
+Francis signed as an apprentice for Chelsea in July 1980, and made his debut as a 17-year-old at Wigan in the League Cup in November 1981, and made his League debut in November 1981.

 Francis was initially a regular in the side, but the arrival of new goalkeeper Eddie Niedzwiecki in 1983 saw him relegated to the reserves for most of the next three seasons.
 Francis returned to the first team after an injury to Niedzwiecki, but conceded 14 goals in three games over Easter 1986 and never played for the club again.
 He made a total of 88 appearances in all competitions for Chelsea.